Codecademy/docs/content/cloud-computing/concepts/types-of-cloud/types-of-cloud.md

 ## Hybrid Cloud

 Hybrid clouds are a combination of both private and public clouds.
 Data and applications are allowed to be shared between the private and public clouds.
-Allowing data and applications to move between private and public clouds provides businesses greater flexibility, more deployment options, and helps optimize existing infrastructure, security, and compliance.
+Allowing data and applications to move between private and public clouds provides businesses:

+- Greater flexibility.
+- More deployment options.
+- Optimization existing infrastructure, security, and compliance.

 ## Multicloud